A regime switching on Covid19 analysis and prediction in Romania

 The SIR model is a mathematical model that can be used in epidemiology in order to analyze, at a given time for a specific population, the interactions and dependencies between the number of individuals who are susceptible to get an infectious disease, the number of people who are currently infected and those who have already been recovered or have died as cause of the infection.
 This model can be used to describe diseases that can be contracted just one time, meaning that a susceptible individual gets a disease by contracting an infectious agent, which is afterwards removed (death or recovery).

-It is assumed that an individual can be in either one of the following three states: susceptible (S), infected (I) and removed/ recovered (R).
+It is assumed that an individual can be in either one of the following three states: susceptible ($\bar{S}$), infected ($\bar{I}$) and removed/ recovered ($\bar{R}$).
 This can be represented in the following mathematical schema:

 \tikzstyle{int}=[draw, fill=blue!20, minimum size=2em] \tikzstyle{init} = [pin edge={to-,thin,black}]